 Waited in the lobby for my CAO to come in his trusty white van to drive us to The Funeral home.

-The entire drive there, I kept thinking about the many times I had wondered what it would be like to be in this situation up close and personal like this.
+During the entire drive, I kept thinking about the many times I had wondered what it would be like to be in a situation up close and personal like this.
 What do people do and what do they think on a day they have to bury someone they deeply love.
 How do they go through the motions?